Welsh Archaeological Trusts: Overview

 The Welsh HERs were made statutory by the Historic Environment (Wales) Act 2016.
 This placed an obligation on Welsh Ministers to maintain the HERs, and this duty is discharged by the four Welsh Archaeological Trusts.

 On 1 July 2010 the four Welsh Trusts launched their online searchable HER website known as Archwilio, at the Treftadaeth Conference in Swansea.

 The site was launched by Alun Ffred Jones AM, Minister for Heritage, who observed “Wales is the first country in Britain that has made all its archaeological records available online”, and “Archwilio will be a tremendous asset not only for the people of Wales but also for those further afield who have an interest in the rich archaeology and cultural heritage of our country”.
 The site contains the combined record of the four Trusts and gives the public free access to over 100,000 pieces of information about historic sites across Wales.

+Merger

+In September 2023 the four Welsh Archaeological Trusts agreed to merge.
+As part of this process, in November 2023 the Dyfed Archaeological Trust changed its name to Heneb: the Trust for Welsh Archaeology.
+In April 2024 the other three Welsh Archaeological Trusts joined Heneb: the Trust for Welsh Archaeology.
+The resulting organisation has a pan-Wales overview, whilst maintaining regionally-based operations.